Canon T100 vs Sony RX100 IV

 It is notable that the T100 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The T100 is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 IV has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T100 and RX100 IV can be found, respectively, in the Canon T100 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T100 and the Sony RX100 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.